 As I said at the start of this article, the niche you choose does not have to match all the elements and you could well focus on an Issue or Passion or Interest that doesn’t match any others but which truly grabs you.

-The best way to use INSPIRED is simply to use it!
+The best way to use INSPIRED?
+Simply to use it!

 Get a pen and paper, or your laptop, or however you like to work, and work through each element.
 Take your time.
 Maybe you can complete one element per day so that after 8 days you have a fully fleshed out set of ideas, thoughts and possibilities.